What is the role of a public notary in a real estate transaction in Mexico?

 The Notary Public´s legal responsibilities in a real estate transaction in Mexico include:

-- serves as an independent and neutral counsel to the buyer, the seller and the lender, as to their respective rights and obligations
+- serves as an independent and neutral counsel to the buyer, the seller, as to their respective rights and obligations

 - certifies (verifies) the facts therein